 I have direct experience with policies affecting the river from my tenure as Mayor, Councilman, and Commissioner for the City of Eagle.
 During my seven years with the City, I lead many short and long term strategic planning efforts in a complex economic and natural resource environment.
 I served during challenging times of rapid development along the Boise River and proposed development in the foothills above the city.

+I am currently Executive Vice President of Operations for Idaho CuMo Mining Corporation.
+I have over 25 years of experience in environmental and natural resources projects, including information management and technology, outreach and education, project and program management, regulation, and administration.
+I am skilled in interpersonal communications, problem-solving, and collaboration.
 I plan to use the knowledge I have gained through these experiences and efforts to support BREN’s goal to enrich the Valley’s quality of life.

 I work for the Natural Resources Conservation Service which is an agency under the Department of Agriculture.
 I am a soil conservationist in the Caldwell Field Office, helping farmers and ranchers to address environmental resource concerns associated with their agricultural operations in both Ada and Canyon counties.
 Here in the Boise River Watershed we are particularly concerned with water quality issues and have several initiatives and programs to help producers reduce offsite impacts.
 I have been working for NRCS for 10 years and hope to help bring the Ag perspective to the BREN Team.
 I have a BS in Environmental Science from Oregon State University and also spent time in Washington working for the North Olympic Salmon Coalition.
 My family has been in Boise for 4 generations so I most certainly have a personal commitment to the Boise River and its future health.

 I serve as District Manager for Boise River Flood Control District #10.
 This position was recently created by combining the Project Manager and Executive Director positions.
 FCD #10’s Primary focus is the Boise River from Plantation Golf Course to the Steel Bridge in Caldwell above the I‐84 freeway.
 I travel the river corridor to determine flood control problem areas and opportunities for improvement, develop and administer contracts for river maintenance, review applications for development within the District, attend multiagency meetings and report to a Board of Directors.
 Previously, I retired after 30+ years in resource management positions with the BLM and US Forest Service.
+I have an assistant, Ervin Ballou, who will attend when possible in the event of my absence.

 I will assist BREN by focusing on processes dealing with flood control structures, river maintenance, cooperative projects and expanding partnerships with Federal and state agencies, cities, counties and cooperative groups.